 The green-skinned sauvignon blanc grape is found in Bordeaux, the Loire Valley and other regions and is used to make white wines.
 It is now grown worldwide.
 I love New Zealand’s sauvignon blancs too.
 Here’s how you say it.

 I’m staying local here with this grape variety that calls the Loire Valley home.
 It’s been cultivated for about 1,300 years and is used to make Vouvray and other varieties.
-Here’s how to say it:
+Here’s the chenin blanc pronunciation:

 Originally from Burgundy, chardonnay is everyone’s favorite white wine.
 Is it yours?
 Say it the right way: